Explore what we have to offer preschool, primary and secondary school groups.

 All architecture workshops include a tour of the museum, take-away printed resources, and hands-on, creative activities tailored to the students’ ages and abilities.

 Upper Primary: Explore structure and shapes in this interactive tour and workshop.
 Enjoy an illustrated story, understand the key features of the ArtScience Museum building, learn how buildings stay up, and in teams, construct a new and iconic accommodation block.

-- School Group rates apply to Pre-school, Primary, Secondary, Junior College (JC), Centralised Institute (CI) and Institute of Technical Education (ITE) college students.
+- School Group rates apply to Pre-school, Primary, Secondary, Junior College (JC), Centralised Institute (CI), Institute of Technical Education (ITE) colleges, Polytechincs, Univeristies (NUS, NTU, SMU, SUTD & SIT), Singapore Institute of Management (SIM), LASALLE, NAFA & BCA Academy students.

-- For every ten paying primary, secondary, JC, CI and ITE college students, an educator gets free entry.
-For every five paying pre-school students, an educator gets free entry.
+- For every 5 paying students, an educator gets in complimentary.
 Usual admission charges apply for additional visitors.

-- For every ten paying students, an educator can participate in the workshop for free.
+- For every 5 paying students, an educator can participate in the workshop for free.
 A workshop fee of S$5 applies for each additional educator.

 - Please ensure that the chartered bus driver is familiar with the alighting point, Sands Expo and Convention Centre.

 - Please check for to the museum once your students are alighted.

 - Please plan on arriving at the museum 20 minutes before your scheduled visit to allow time for payment and admission.

 - Please have a total count of students and teachers before making payment.